-Teens For Peace in the Middle East was built on a vision for a platform where teens can interact to across borders to help mediate conflict.
+Teens For Peace in the Middle East was built on a vision for a platform where teens can interact across borders to productively discuss the Israeli-Palestinian conflict.

 War and conflict cause humans to have a set mindset by the time they enter adulthood, specifically in hatred toward others and the unknown.
-Our project works to interview Israeli and Palestinian teens about their experiences with the conflict, and how it has impacted their past as well as how it will impact their future.
-Teens from around the world can then learn about the tough questions about the conflict between Israel and Palestine from the perspective of someone their age by watching these interviews.
-Crossing several borders and on several continents, we are a network of politically involved students working to fix our world through understanding and empathy.
+Our project works to interview Israeli and Palestinian teens about their experiences with the conflict, and how it has impacted their past as well as how it will impact their future--giving teens from around the world the opportunity to learn about the conflict from the perspective of someone their age.
+Through partnerships, professional research, events, panels, and our podcast, Teens for Peace strives to create a more peaceful future by cultivating meaningful change.
+We are a network of politically involved students crossing borders and on several continents, working to fix our world through understanding and empathy.

 WHO WE ARE

 The Israeli-Palestinian conflict has caused suffering, tension, and violence for millions over the span of 9 decades.
 Peace seems far off, and our goal is to understand why the situation has grown so hostile and how we can play a part in fixing the world through connecting teens from Israel/Palestine to teens around the world.
 Through debate, asking, answering, interviews, research, education, and social media, we look to understand the past and present of the issue, and work towards a brighter future.
 The ultimate goal of our organization is to create a teenage generation passionate about creating solutions for peace based around the truths of the Israeli-Palestinian conflict.

 How do we reach and educate passionate teens?